01-edu/public/subjects/ai/nlp-spacy/README.md

 The goal of this exercise is to learn to use SpaCy embedding on a document.

 1. Compute the embedding of all the words in this sentence.
-The language model considered is `en_core_web_md`
+The language model considered is `en_core_web_md` version 3.4.1.

 ```
 "laptop computer coffee tea water liquid dog cat kitty"